 Harvest mice certainly live life on the edge.
 Indeed, they have many predators – foxes, cats, stoats, weasels, owls, hawks and other large birds.
 The number of species eyeing them up as a light snack means that they are always on the alert.
 They have an acute sense of hearing and will either freeze where they are or drop to the ground if they sense danger.
 Their small body size and the need to keep warm results in a high metabolic rate.
 They are therefore always on the go.

 Sadly, changes to our rural landscape have probably resulted in declines in our harvest mouse populations.
 However, the mouse is now known to live in a much wider habitat and is not just exclusively found within cereal crops.
 They remain a species for which there are conservation plans in place.
 Hopefully in the future, their place within our countryside will be more secure and stable.

 Watercolour Harvest Mice

-If like me you are taken up with these cute little characters, I have many tutorials featuring them.
-So why not have a go at painting one, or maybe two…..three…four!
-I have a couple of PDFs featuring harvest mouse, a full length real time video in my online school.
-And also a DVD featuring one of the cheeky chaps above.
-Or if you don’t want to paint your own, why not check out my online store, as I have a few of my harvest mouse paintings for sale. 😉
+If like me, you are taken up with these cute little characters, why not have a go at painting one, or maybe two…..three…four!
+I have a couple of PDFs featuring harvest mouse, and a full length real time video, in my online school.
+Or, if you don’t want to paint your own, why not check out my online store, as I have a few of my harvest mouse paintings for sale.

 Until the next time, keep those brushes wet and have a great weekend.
 Paul